daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2020-12-08-linear-regression-is-orthogonal-projection.md

 same solution observed in [Fig 3.](#fig-3) and [Fig 4.](#fig-4)** with OLS.

+The term "regression" has a concrete definition in the field of statistics but what does it mean to "regress" one variable onto another?
+My answer is OP.
+In this example we "regressed" our dependent variable, encoded as \vec{Y_2}, onto/against our explanatory variable, encoded as \vec{Y_1}.

 In hindsight, this duality may not come as such a surprise after all.
 If we consider the objective function from each perspective, they both seek to minimize a similar, if not the same, _thing_.
 The only